Barforth Hall Cottages

 Gainford 6 miles.
 These charming cottages are set in a beautiful rural location in the grounds of Barforth Hall, six miles from the village of Gainford and eight miles from Barnard Castle.
 They form part of a group of former farm buildings and provide an excellent base for touring this unspoilt and historic area.
 Featuring a variety of accommodation, these ground floor cottages provide wonderful holiday homes for couples, families and groups of friends who want to relax and discover County Durham and the Yorkshire Dales.
 The cottages are an ideal base for animal lovers as there are horses in stables next door, and just across the entrance is a small paddock, which is home to a family of alpacas.
 Footpaths spread off in every direction straight from the door, including a lovely trail which meanders along next to the river, or you can pop to the pretty village of Gainford, home to a shop and pub.
 There are plenty of opportunities for cycling, hiking and touring in this beautifully scenic area, with Hamsterley Forest, the deer park at nearby Raby Castle, or you can discover the waterfalls at High Force and Cauldron Snout.
 The market town of Barnard Castle, with cobbled streets and the Bowes Museum, is within reach, plus a short drive brings you into the heart of Durham, with its majestic cathedral standing high above the River Wear.
 These lovely cottages provide well-equipped accommodation in a wonderful countryside location.

-Outside, a wonderful wood-fired hot tub is a great place to sit and relax, from where you can take advantage of the surrounding views across the attached meadow, or settle back and watch the sun set on another fantastic day in this part of Teesdale.
+Outside, a spacious garden contains a wonderful wood-fired hot tub situated overlooking the meadowland, a great place to pour a drink and settle back and watch the sun set on another fantastic day in this little corner of Teesdale.

 All ground floor.
-One four poster super king-size double with sitting area and electric fire.
+Two bedrooms: 1 x king-size double with TV, 1 x twin with two doubles.
 Bathroom with bath, separate shower, basin and WC.
 Kitchen with dining area.
+Sitting room with woodburning stove.

 - Electric oven and hob, microwave, fridge/freezer, washing machine, TV with Freeview, DVD, WiFi, selection of books, games and DVDs